medurubharath/Git-Commands-Detailed-Repo/Readme.md

       git clone URL

 Untracked :  Created a new file but not added to track it.
-Tracking can be done by using git add command
+Tracking can be done by using git add command.

     git status